Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 12 Januari 2026 15.46.40 UTC
+- WIB: Senin, 12 Januari 2026 16.43.15 UTC
-- WITA: Senin, 12 Januari 2026 16.46.40 UTC
+- WITA: Senin, 12 Januari 2026 17.43.15 UTC
-- WIT: Senin, 12 Januari 2026 17.46.40 UTC
+- WIT: Senin, 12 Januari 2026 18.43.15 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: technology
+Kategori: motivational